degenbuilder7/DeSciHubonBNB/README.md

 ## The Solution

-DeSciHub on BNB addresses these challenges by creating a decentralized ecosystem for scientific research.
+CrossChainDesci on BNB addresses these challenges by creating a decentralized ecosystem for scientific research.
 By utilizing blockchain technology, it ensures that scientific knowledge is accessible, transparent, and free from the control of any central authority.
 Researchers can publish their work directly on the platform, receive immediate feedback, and earn rewards in cryptocurrency.
 Moreover, the platform's token-gated access and NFT minting capabilities offer new ways to secure and monetize intellectual property.

-## Getting Started

-To start using DeSciHub on BNB, follow these steps:

-1. Visit our [website](https://github.com/wagmi7/DeSciHubonBNB) and connect your Binance Smart Chain wallet.
-2. Browse the research marketplace to discover groundbreaking scientific papers.
-3. If you're a researcher, submit your paper through our decentralized platform for review and publication.

-## Contribute

-We welcome contributions from developers, researchers, and enthusiasts alike.
-If you're interested in contributing to the DeSciHub on BNB project, please check out our [GitHub repository](https://github.com/wagmi7/DeSciHubonBNB).